 In cases of abuse

 Staying together in close quarters can sometimes cause mental stress amongst household members that leads to irrational acts such as abuse.
 Sad but true, abuse of maids have been on the rise and there are stiff penalties for such offences.

 Unfortunately, there are also various news reports on maid abusing their employer’s loved ones such as the elderly or children.
 It is important to prevent such scenarios by setting the right expectations from the start and always maintain mutual respect for one another.
-In the event of an abuse case by a maid, having ePROTECT maid from Tiq by Etiqa Insurance can be assuring with medical expense reimbursement of up to S$5,000.
+In the event of an abuse case by a maid, having Tiq Maid Insurance can be assuring, with medical expense reimbursement of up to S$5,000.